geetikamadaan09/automation/README.md

 2. Project Dependencies
     * clone the repository

-### Running Tests, It will download all the dependecies and run the tests .
+### Running Tests

 ```
+On command prompt, go to project direcory where pom.xml is located and run the following command:
 $ mvn test